In kids yoga teacher training there are two questions I get asked a lot.

 Considering all these factors on the financial side of teaching kids yoga, I recommend a new Kids Yoga teacher set their rate at:

-Your price can go up from there.
+Your price go up from this point.

 More Qualifications = Higher Charge